 It didn't take long after the resurrection of Jesus for the denials to begin.
 It started with his own people, the religious leaders of the Jews.
-Of course, we know that there was a certain group of the Jews, known as the Sadducees, who did not believe in the resurrection of the dead.
+Some Jews, known as the Sadducees, did not believe in the resurrection of the dead.
 But not all the leaders of the Jews were Sadducees.

-Satan is sure sneaky.
+Satan is sneaky.
 If he can get people in the visible church to deny plain, clear teachings of the Word of God in the Bible, then his work will be easier.
 If people who claim to be Christians deny what God says, then Satan's got it made!
 Humanly speaking, Christians have often said that Satan works harder to deceive believers in Christ, because he already has the unbelievers under his control and power.
 Today the Word of God tells us that